Fish egg fossil

-Fish egg fossils are the fossilized remains of fish eggs.
-Fossil fish eggs have an extensive record going at least as far back as the Devonian and spanning into the Cenozoic era.
+The fossilized remains of fish eggs have an extensive record going at least as far back as the Devonian and spanning into the Cenozoic era.
 The eggs of many different fish taxa have contributed to this record, including lobe-finned fish, placoderms, and sharks.
 Occasionally eggs are preserved still within the mother's body, or associated with fossil embryos.
 Some fossil eggs possibly laid by fish cannot be confidently distinguished from those laid by amphibians; for example, the ichnogenus Mazonova is known from impressions of eggs which resemble eggs of both fish and amphibians.
 Paleontologist B.K.
 Hall has observed that the discovery of fossil fish eggs, embryos and larvae link the sciences of paleontology with evo-devo.

 Fish taxa known from egg fossils

 Cartilaginous fishes

 Fossilized egg cases that may have been laid by an elasmobranch or chimaeroid are known from as far back as the Devonian period.
 Egg sacs that can more confidently be referred to those taxa are known from the Carboniferous to Oligocene, although no embryos are known from these.

 Shark eggs have been recognized in the fossil record.
 More than thirty fossil shark egg cases have been discovered at the Bear River Seep Deposit of Washington state in the US.
 These capsules are up to 5 cm in length and resemble those of modern catshark species in the genus Apristurus.
 Since fossil teeth attributable to this genus go back to the late Eocene epoch, an ancient Apristurus species might very well be the mother of the fossil egg cases.
 A less likely candidate mother would be the genus Scyliorhinus, which also has a fossil record stretching back to the Eocene.
 However, modern Scyliorhinus egg capsules are smoother than the Bear River Seep Deposit fossils, casting doubt on this possibility.